 NFL best time to buy: May, June, July

-While it’s always a good idea to keep an eye out for expensive editions, all MLB cards will ebb and flow depending on the player/team throughout the season.
+While watching expensive editions is always a good idea, all MLB cards will ebb and flow depending on the player/team throughout the season.

 MLB best time to buy: Nov, Dec, Jan, Feb, March

 MLB best time to sell: Apr, May, June, July, Aug, Sep, Oct

 Spring training will see prospects’ prices rising rapidly as the exhibition games are an excellent way to check out early form, so you’ll have to take advantage of the short window of opportunity for any cards you have an eye on.
 It’s best to buy anytime after the New Year, with prices starting to pick up again in April.